Skyscanner/backpack-ios/Backpack/StarRating/README.md

 `BPKStarRating` contains the Backpack Star rating component which is a view that's rendering star shaped items filled with color to indicate rating from 0.0 to 5.0.
 It supports three sizes considering the available `BPKIcon` sizes.
 By default `userInteractionEnabled` is set to `NO` but we can change this value to `YES` to allow the users to change the rating value by tapping the component

+`BPKStarRating` is a component that's rendering filled satr shaped items.
+The number of stars depends on the value of the rating attribute.
+It also supports three sizes, but it doesn't support changing rating by tapping.

 ### Rating Rounding

 Use `StarRatingRounding` to adjust how rating values fill in the stars